 Having a learning disability can affect how a person learns new things during their lifetime.
 They may need a range of extra support throughout life, depending on the complexity of their learning disability.

 This report highlights the lack of progress made in many areas.
 Data shows high levels of health inequality and limited positive change over time.
-You can read a summary of the findings or download the full report for more information.

 Published November 2021